 Who can take advantage of the framework agreement?

-NHS and UK Public Sector organisations
+NHS and wider public sector organisations

 How was the framework agreement procured?